Please Enable JavaScript in your Browser to Visit this Site.

 f. skirt made of black worsted yarn with a printed light blue pattern.

-There is also a men's Mors/Salling folk costume, which is unusual because most men's costumes are found throughout Denmark and not just from one region.
+There is also a unique men's Mors/Salling folk costume, which is unusual because most men's costumes are found throughout Denmark and not just from one region.

 Salling 6.jpg